cainytheslave/general_api/README.md

 -   [x] public

-Returns the current/last song I was listening to on Spotify Schema on error:
+Returns the current/last song I was listening to on Spotify.

+Schema on error:

 ```json